shevonnepolastre/AZ-104-Studying/Virtual Machines/Creating VM Images.md

 You're probably going to take a 2-4 of days to work on this project especially if you have other commitments like work, school, kids, hobbies, etc.  Therefore, make sure that you STOP YOUR VM(s).
 I learned that the hard way.
 You do not want to log on and have a huge cost to pay.

+With Azure's bicep, you can push Infrastructure as Code (IaC), so it's good to know how to use it.
+It's more user-friendly than Powershell, but you still need to use CLI or PowerShell to actually deploy the files, just like with ARM Templates.

+Microsoft gets you started with a <a  href="https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-bicep?tabs=PowerShell">template</a> that's already ready to go.
+I got stuck on the fact that even though visual studio code shows that I installed the Bicep extension, I didn't actually install Bicep.
+It took me searching for this error to figure it out:

+        New-AzResourceGroupDeployment: Cannot retrieve the dynamic parameters for the cmdlet

+I then installed Bicep.
+Eventually I got past this error, but the deployment still didn't work.
+Based on what I read about the bicep syntax, and what I saw in ChatGPT, I hadn't defined the username and password.
+I made sure to do that, and it worked!
+Besides the VNet, SubNet, etc, it also deployed the other resources.

+Though I still need to learn Powershell and CLI, I like bicep.